hellt/vrnetlab/sonic/README.md

 ## Building the docker image

-Download the latest `sonic-vs.img.gz` image from https://sonic.software/ unompress and place it in this directory.
-Rename the file to `sonic-vs-[version].qcow2` and reference that file in the `Makefile`.
+Download the latest `sonic-vs.img.gz` image using the options documented on the [containerlab.dev website](https://containerlab.dev/manual/kinds/sonic-vm/).

+Uncompress and place the `.img` file in this directory.
+Rename the file to `sonic-vs-[version].qcow2` and run `make`.

 After typing `make`, a new image will appear called `vrnetlab/vr-sonic` tagged with version.
 Run `docker images` to confirm this.